 Brooklyn Public Library's Services for Older Adults Department offers many inclusive programming and services tailored for the 50+ audience.
 These include lectures, films, performances and educational programs that reflect the wide interests of today's older adults.
 We also provide:

 Serving nursing homes, senior centers, and adult day-care centers, we supply seniors with reading and viewing materials.
 Included are books in English and other languages (some in large print); "Bi-Folkal Kits", a collection of memorabilia to spark discussion; and videos and audio books.

 A fast, convenient service that supplies books, audio books and videos to people who are homebound and have a visual disability.

 Creative Aging Programs

 Brooklyn Public Library is part of the Lifetime Arts Affiliate Network, made up of over 20 library systems across the United States that offer multi-session art workshops for people 50 and over, which are taught by professional teaching artists.
-These programs usually last from eight-twelve sessions of at least 90 minutes each, and are followed by a celebration and showcase of the work created by the participants.

-Our Street, Our Stories
+Our Streets, Our Stories

 Information for Older Adults and their Caregivers